-In 2020, due to changes outlined in the Patient-Driven Groupings Model (PDGM), the definition of home health episodes changed from 60 days to 30 days.
+In 2020, due to changes outlined in the Patient-Driven Groupings Model (PDGM), the definition of home health episodes changed from 60 days 30 days.

-Note: Part A home health episode is defined as a home health claim with a claim value code of "62."
-Part B home health episode is defined as a home health claim without a claim value code of "62."
+Note: Part A home health episodes are defined as home health claims with a claim value code of "62."
+Part B home health episodes are defined as home health claims without a claim value code of "62."